AUDL Judging - Frequently Asked Questions

 How long is the commitment?
 How many rounds will I have to judge?

 The judging commitment is for the duration of the one-day tournament (up to 2 rounds for elementary tournaments; up to 4 rounds for middle and high school tournaments).
-You should plan to stay until at least 12:30 PM for elementary tournaments and 3:30 PM for middle and high school tournaments.
+Judges should plan to stay until at least 12:30 PM for elementary tournaments and 3:30 PM for middle and high school tournaments (this does not include time for the awards ceremony).

 While the judging commitment is for the entirety of the tournament, everyone in the judge pool will not necessarily have to judge during every round.
 How much people will have to judge depends on factors such as how many judges are available and which rounds someone is eligible to judge based on school affiliation and experience level.
 The more available judges there are, the more likely it is that people will have rounds off.